 In 2024, we saw the Alaska Mileage Plan program overhauled, with all-new redemption rates for award travel.
 As part of this, Alaska Airlines introduced Global Getaways, a quarterly promotion offering discounted award travel, with savings of up to 50%.

 In some cases the discounts are on specific partner airlines, while in other cases the discounts are on certain routes or to certain destinations.
-The program has just unveiled the details of its fourth Global Getaways offer, and it has some interesting destinations on the list.
+The program has just unveiled the details of its fifth Global Getaways offer, and it has some interesting destinations on the list.

 In this post: